esmnext/esmx/examples/docs/src/en/guide/frameworks/html.md

 ## Running the Project

-After completing the above file configurations, you can run the project using the following commands:
+After completing all configurations, use these commands to run the project:

 1. Development mode:
 ```bash
 npm run dev
 ```

-2. Build the project:
+2. Build project:
 ```bash
 npm run build
 ```

-3. Run in production environment:
+3. Production environment:
 ```bash
 npm run start
 ```

-Now, you've successfully created a Esmx-based HTML SSR application!
+Congratulations!
+You've successfully created an HTML SSR application using Esmx framework.
 Visit http://localhost:3000 to see the result.